-Thoughts on the general data protection regulation (GRPR)
+Thoughts on the general data protection regulation (GDPR)

-The impact of GDPR is ubiquitous in the information management industry right now and is the topic of many of the conversations we are having with clients.
-In addition, we recently undertook a piece of research (jointly with our partner Informatica) into the impact of GDPR in the public sector.
+The impact of GDPR is ubiquitous in the information management industry right now.
+It is also the topic of many of the conversations we are having with clients.
+We recently undertook a piece of research (jointly with our partner Informatica) into the impact of GDPR in the public sector.
 This has resulted in many follow up conversations and meetings with more to come.

-There are a wealth of training courses becoming available too (for example, I recently undertook the Institute of Direct and Digital Marketing’s Award in General Data Protection Regulation online course).
+There are a wealth of training courses becoming available too (for example, the IDM’s Award in GDPR online course).
 As a result, organisations are starting to realise just how far-reaching GDPR is and how much they are going to have to change to comply.

-I should state upfront that I am not a GDPR legal expert but some of the areas I have found particularly interesting as far as new information goes include:
+I should state upfront that I am not a GDPR legal expert but some of the areas I have found particularly interesting include:

 Subject access requests

 Fact: data controllers will no longer be able to charge a fee for processing subject access requests.
-The implication of this is that they should expect the number of requests to increase – possibly substantially – and will need to have really mapped out where they store personal data and who is accountable for it in order to be able to respond effectively and efficiently.
+The implication of this is that they should expect the number of requests to increase – possibly substantially.
+They will need to have really mapped out where they store personal data and who is accountable for it in order to be able to respond efficiently.

-It has become apparent during recent GDPR-related client engagements that in many organisations, IT has no idea how many SARs are already received by data controllers or how long they take to answer.
-One example was a legal team that took 3 weeks of 3 lawyers working 12 hour days in order to answer a SAR because nothing is automated in terms of understanding the data and where it sits/who owns it.
+It appears that in many organisations, IT has no idea how many SARs are already received by data controllers or how long they take to answer.
+One example was a legal team that took 3 weeks of 3 lawyers working 12 hour days in order to answer a SAR.
+This was because nothing was automated in terms of understanding the data and where it sits/who owns it.

 IT often plays no part in assisting to put this information together and therefore is not thinking about how to address it from a systems point of view.
-Close engagement between IT and the business – supported by the executive team – in the course of preparing for GDPR compliance will be essential to ensure that the people, process AND technology components of this data initiative are closely aligned.
+Close engagement between IT and the business – supported by the executive team – in the course of preparing for GDPR compliance will be essential.
+It is the only way to ensure that the people, process AND technology components of this data initiative are closely aligned.

 The need to obtain “clear and unambiguous” opt-in consent seems to be reasonably widely understood even if organisations are not sure how they will go about it.
-What people seem to have some confusion about is when they can use legitimate interest as the basis for processing data particularly for marketing purposes.
+What confuses people seems to be when they can use legitimate interest as the basis for processing data, particularly for marketing purposes.